 (2) The company must make any necessary entry or alteration in the index within ten days after the date on which any entry or alteration is made in the register.

 (3) The index must contain, in respect of each name, a sufficient indication to enable the information entered against it to be readily found.

-(4) The index must be at all times kept available for inspection at the same place as the register.
+(4) The index must be at all times kept available for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 Existing user?
 Sign-in